Terms of Service

 20. Governing Law

-This agreement is governed by the laws of the state where DCS’s issuing office is located, which is in the state of Texas.
+This agreement is governed by the laws of the State of Texas.

 21. Entire Agreement